markqvist/Reticulum/docs/manual/_sources/understanding.rst.txt

 For exchanges of larger amounts of data, or when longer sessions of bidirectional communication is desired, Reticulum offers the *Link* API.
 To establish a *link*, the following process is employed:

 * | First, the node that wishes to establish a link will send out a special packet, that traverses the network and locates the desired destination.
-Along the way, the nodes that forward the packet will take note of this *link request*.
+Along the way, the Transport Nodes that forward the packet will take note of this *link request*.

 * | Second, if the destination accepts the *link request* , it will send back a packet that proves the